aless80/tantrix/README.md

 ## Commands in the game

+Use the mouse to move tiles.
+You are free to move any tile on the board, but you will have to confirm your move (hit the Confirm button or Return) to move on.
+When playing with another client over the server, your tiles will be reset once your opponent confirms a move.
+A message above/below your tiles will show the current status and

 | Command        | Function       | Button     |
 | ------------- |:-------------:|:-------------:|
 | Return | Confirm your move | Confirm |